-Please Note: The core units of study may be counted towards majors, please refer to the particular major for further details of units of study available under these subject areas.
+Please Note: these core units of study may be counted towards the credit point requirements for specialisations.
+Please refer to the particular specialisation for further details of units of study available under these subject areas.

-For details of these units of study, please refer to the University's Online unit of study handbook.
+For details of these units of study, please refer to the online unit of study handbook.

 Specialisation subject areas

 Students complete their specialisation and electives from the following subject areas.